RIAJUNEJA/Ria-Juneja/portfolio.md

 # Certifications <a id="certfifications"></a>

-Sure!
-Here are some suggestions on how to include descriptions for each certification on your resume:

  1. **FinTech Security and Regulation (RegTech) by The Hong Kong University of Science and Technology**
 - Gained knowledge about the regulatory and compliance aspects of FinTech, including RegTech, in the context of the financial industry